secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/_index.md

 ## Mission

-The Test Platform sub-department's mission is to be a world class team that enables successful development and deployment of GitLab software applications with [kaizen](https://www.techtarget.com/searcherp/definition/kaizen-or-continuous-improvement) workflow efficiency, reliability, and productivity
+The Test Platform sub-department's mission is to be a world class team that enables successful development and deployment of GitLab software applications with [kaizen](https://www.techtarget.com/searcherp/definition/kaizen-or-continuous-improvement) workflow efficiency, reliability, and productivity.

+The Test Platform sub-department does this by focusing on:

+- Innovative test architecture, efficiency, and customer results while delivering impact to the company's critical business initiatives.
+- Broadening our lead in ensuring self-managed excellence, improve deployment confidence, drive visibility and actionability of test results, and expand our Architecture focus.
+- Enabling development and deployment at scale.
+- Fostering a culture of quality evangelism, promoting testing best practices across GitLab.

 ## Vision

 The Test Platform sub-department comprises the following team: